Waxolunist/circlescms/resources/content/blog/javascript-syntaxhighlighter.md

 **Prism** did fulfill all of my requirements.
 It is easy to use and uses a very appealing syntax in code and markup.

 Every syntax highlighter demanded for a different markup and used different hints for detecting the language.
-So I wrote a angular directive to convert the markup [marked](https://github.com/chjj/marked) generates into the markup the syntax highlighter uses.
+So I wrote an angular directive to convert the markup [marked](https://github.com/chjj/marked) generates into the markup the syntax highlighter uses.
 For example marked adds a class `lang-html` to the code element and prism searches for `language-html`.
 This was pretty much all I needed to embed prism, besides loading the library.
 There is no init method, no method which runs only on `document.ready`, no dependencies.

 I like prism and will recommend it, if someone is in demand of a syntax highlighter, which runs on the client.